 Rape and Domestic Violence: The law prohibits rape and domestic violence, but enforcement of the law was inconsistent.
-The prescribed penalties for rape are seven to 20 years’ imprisonment and a fine of at least 200,000 thousand rupees (Rs) ($1,333); for domestic violence, a victim can obtain a protection order for one year and request a maintenance allowance.
-The law only prohibits spousal rape if the spouses are separated legally.
-Sexual assault, rape, and spousal abuse are pervasive societal problems.
+Section 363 of the penal code does not explicitly criminalize rape of men.
+Section 365 B (1), which is gender neutral, criminalizes “grave sexual abuse.”
+The prescribed penalties for rape are seven to 20 years’ imprisonment and a fine of at least 200,000 rupees ($1,333).
+For domestic violence, a victim can obtain a protection order for one year and request a maintenance allowance.
+The law only prohibits spousal rape if the spouses are legally separated.

 Sexual Harassment: Sexual harassment is a criminal offense carrying a maximum sentence of five years in prison.
-Sexual harassment was common.
-In October, the National Police Commission decided to designate senior female law enforcement officers for every province to respond to sexual harassment claims.
+Sexual harassment was common and was a particularly widespread problem in public transport.

 Child sex tourism remained a problem.

-Displaced Children: Children in IDP welfare centers and relocation sites were exposed to the same difficult conditions as adult IDPs and returnees in these areas.
+Displaced Children: IDP welfare centers and relocation sites exposed children to the same difficult conditions as adult IDPs and returnees in these areas.

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.

 The Jewish population remained very small.
 There were no reports of anti-Semitic acts.

 See the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.